pahud/ecs-cfn-refarch/README.md

 #### 4. Trigger the CodePipeline for the 2nd time

-Modify the src/index.php in the local repository, git commit and git push to the repository(github or codecommit).
+Modify the ***src/index.php*** in the local repository, **git commit** and **git push** to the remote repository(github or codecommit).
 This will trigger the CodePipeline again.
-When the pipeline goes to the ProdCanary stage, it will update the Canary ECS service only, leaving the existing ECS service unchanged.
-And when it moves to RemoveCanary stage, it will updat the existing production ECS service with the same version as the canary and remove the canary ECS service completely.
+When the pipeline goes to the **ProdCanary** stage, it will update the Canary ECS service only, leaving the existing ECS service unchanged.
+And when it moves to **RemoveCanary** stage, it will updat the existing production ECS service with the same version as the canary and remove the canary ECS service completely(set the desired ECS task count of canary to 0).

 ###### Reference